si-abhay/Oauth2-Implementation/readme.md

     npm run start
     ```

-This starts your React app on http://localhost:3000.
+   This starts your React app on [http://localhost:3000](http://localhost:3000).

 ### OVERVIEW

-1. Authorize a user via OAuth2 to HubSpot (Notion, and Airtable also).
+1. Authorize a user via OAuth2 to HubSpot (and similarly Notion, Airtable).
 2. Store OAuth tokens (including refresh tokens) in Redis.
 3. Automatically refresh expired access tokens to avoid re-prompting users.
 4. Load data from each service.